austriapro/ebinterface-ubl-mapping/README.md

     * Extracted shared customization base interfaces
 * v4.8.2 - 2022-08-11
     * Updated to peppol-commons 8.7.6
-    * Added support for ebInterface 6.1
+    * Added support for ebInterface 6.1 from and to UBL
 * v4.8.1 - 2022-04-12
     * Added specific support for `InvoiceTypeCode` mapping of `326`, `386` and `389` from UBL to ebInterface
 * v4.8.0 - 2021-05-03